 Once the airway is managed, the provider can move on to the next part of the primary survey (A.B.C.D.E.); breathing.
 Airway deals with maintaining an avenue for oxygen to enter and carbon dioxide to leave the lungs.
 Breathing, on the other hand, deals with the mechanics of ventilation.
-Although it may be obvious that this involves assessing and treating injuries to the lungs, a provider must also assess the patient’s diaphragm and chest wall, which includes the ribs, intercostal muscles, and intercostal neuro-vasculature.
+Although it may be obvious that this involves assessing and treating injuries to the lungs, a provider must also assess the patient’s diaphragm and chest wall, including the ribs, intercostal muscles, and intercostal neuro-vasculature.
 Mechanically, these components create the proper pressures needed to move air.
 Thus damage to any one of these can interfere with a patient’s ability to ventilate.
-Although supplemental oxygen should be delivered to every patient with breathing difficulty, the provider must also treat the underlying issue that is causing their ventilatory compromise.
+Although supplemental oxygen should be delivered to every patient with breathing difficulty, the provider must also treat the underlying issue causing their ventilatory compromise.
 Trauma can lead to rib fractures and flail chest, tension pneumothorax, diaphragmatic rupture, bronchial rupture, and damaged lung parenchyma that can lead to a pulmonary contusion or a hemothorax.
 Although the pathology listed above can cause mechanical and physiological impediments to oxygenation, the pain that patients experience can also inhibit them from taking full breaths.
 The pain can be so severe that atelectasis may occur simply from a lack of proper breathing.

 Assessing ventilatory issues involves placing the patient on a pulse oximeter, counting their respiratory rate, and inspecting the chest for obvious deformities, bruising, open wounds, increased work of breathing, or abnormal breathing patterns.
 The provider should next auscultate both sides of the chest for the presence and symmetry of breath sounds.
 The provider should then palpate the chest wall for tenderness, crepitus, and deformities not noticed on inspection.
 Finally, although challenging to execute in a noisy trauma bay, percussing bilaterally for hyper-resonance or dullness can provide evidence for internal injuries such as pneumothorax or hemothorax.
 Once the physical exam is complete, imaging to evaluate for fractures, diaphragmatic injury, pleural effusion, pneumothorax, parenchymal injury, foreign bodies, etc., can be performed to confirm the clinician’s exam.